IRIS-HEP Fellows Program

 Prospective fellows will eventually apply (to firstname.lastname@example.org) by providing:

 - A CV

 - A short proposal.
 In the proposal you should briefly describe the software development activity that you would like to pursue, and how that activity will enhance your own and other people’s research activities.
 Note also the intended software project or person with whom you will collaborate and the location where you would need to travel for that collaboration.
 The proposal should be short, typically no more one page to describe the project and then a short timeline with deliverables (see also examples from previous fellows).

 IRIS-HEP Fellow positions will be awarded in a rolling fashion based on submitted project proposals.

 Institute of Engineering & Management (Kolkata)

 Example fellow projects

 Applicants should feel free to make their own proposal for a software project within any of the R&D areas of the Institute.
 We list here some specific example topics and projects for which their is a known opportunity for a Fellow to collaborate.
-(This is a non-exhaustive list!)
+(This is a non-exhaustive list, more to come!)